Mel Farr: Family and later years

 Farr was married to his first wife, Mae Rutha (Forbes) Farr, in the mid-1960s.
 They had two sons, Mel Farr Jr., born in 1966, and Mike Farr, born in 1967, and one daughter, Monet.
 Both sons went on to play football at UCLA, and then professional football in the NFL.

 Farr was married three times.
 He was divorced from his first wife, Mae, in 2002 after more than 35 years of marriage.
 From 2004 to 2009, Farr was married to Linda Johnson Rice, president and CEO of Johnson Publishing Co., publisher of Ebony and Jet magazines.
 His third wife was Jasmine Rozier, with whom he had a daughter, Melia (b.
 November 3, 2015), born shortly after Farr died.

-Farr died at his home in Detroit on August 3, 2015 at age 70 of a massive heart attack.
+Farr died at his home in Detroit on August 3, 2015, at age 70 of a massive heart attack.
 Farr also suffered from stage 3 CTE.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.